 You need to write about things that will attract your target audience and create content that they will find interesting.
 Go for industry-related topics because they will bring in visitors that could eventually become your customers.
 In highly competitive industries, it’s advisable that you concentrate on very specific issues.
-That have not been already intensively covered but that are still frequently searched and that may be of interest to your target audience.
+The best topics have not been already intensively covered but are still frequently searched for.
 This can give you some initial visibility and something to build on.

 Of course, you’ll need to get to know your potential audience before coming up with content ideas and a broader content strategy.
 It’s key that you address their concerns and answer their questions with relevant, thoroughly-researched articles written by knowledgeable, experienced writers.
-If they come across your website, realize they haven’t found what they were looking for, and leave right away.
+Remember, they could come across your website, realize they haven’t found what they were looking for, and leave right away.
 This would ruin some very important ranking metrics for you and make things even worse.

 2. Conduct Keyword Research

 In order to better understand your prospective audience and their needs, it’s important to conduct meticulous keyword research and find out what they search for and what sort of searches can bring them to your blog.

 As a matter of fact, over 70% of SEO specialists think that you should include only 2-5 keywords per post.
 It’s important that you use them in strategic places that’ll help you boost your rankings.
 Such as the title, subtitles, introduction, meta description, or title tags.

 Also, search engine algorithms tend to focus more and more on semantics and actual user intent instead of exact matches.
 So the lesson remains the same – it’s vital that users find helpful, valuable, well-targeted content, and if you can naturally squeeze in a keyword or two as well, you should definitely do it.